Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 You should never try to take the temperature of your oral cavity by inserting an ear thermometer into your mouth.

-Taking the temperature in-ear should only be done if the patient’s ears are healthy enough to accept it.
-Otherwise, you ought to use an oral thermometer to see the oral temperature.
+Taking the temperature in the ear should only be done if the patient’s ears are healthy enough to accept it.
+Otherwise, you should use an oral thermometer to check the oral temperature.

 The ear thermometer reading wouldn’t be accurate if you used it within the mouth because it’s calibrated for ear temperatures.

-12 Steps to Assist You Employ Ear Thermometer Correctly
+12 Steps to Assist You in Using an Ear Thermometer Correctly

 Step 1 – Check Ears

-In order to get a clean ear thermometer reading, you are going to need to ensure that the patient or child’s ears are clean.
+To get a clean ear thermometer reading, you must ensure that the patient’s or child’s ears are clean.

 Step 2 – Clean Ears

-You can use products that gently soften ear wax and the soft rubber bulb to flush out any excess wax.
+You can use products that gently soften earwax and the soft rubber bulb to flush out excess wax.
 However, you must be careful not to use Q-tips or other abrasive tissues to probe into the ear.

-These materials will leave micro-scratches that can become infected easily and cause the ear to swell.
+These materials will leave micro-scratches that can become infected quickly and cause the ear to swell.

-Never use the probe if the ear canal is swollen, infected, or the patient complains of pain.
+Never use the probe if the ear canal is swollen or infected or if the patient complains of pain.

 Step 3 – Sanitize the Tip

-You can purchase is propyl alcohol packets that are used to sterilize skin before injections to clean the tip of the digital thermometer.
+You can purchase isopropyl alcohol packets, which are used to sterilize skin before injections and to clean the tip of the digital thermometer.

 You can also use these wipes or a cotton ball dipped in rubbing alcohol (isopropyl) to remove any waxy residue on the outer surface of the ear.
 Some ear thermometers have disposable sterile tips to reduce the chance of spreading infections.
 If so, place a new sterile tip over the thermometer probe.